 - Plush Lambswool for scratch free cleaning

-- Gentle Mesh Netting for hard to shift bugs
+- Gentle Mesh Netting on the rear for hard to shift bugs

 So, there you have a range of essential detailing products that will be a great addition to any detailing enthusiast or even beginner.
 I realise that some of these can be expensive, so you don’t have to go all out and buy the lot (unlike me), but they can be added to your kit or bought as a detailing gift.